Jibbedi/turnpro-in-graphql/schema/schema.md

 }
 ```

-The brackets around indicate that we are dealing with a list.
+The brackets around the type indicate that we are dealing with a list.
 A hotel can have multiple guests and multiple reviews.

 ## Non-null values